alkhrom/Git-demo2/index.md

 ![enter image description here](https://lh3.googleusercontent.com/i4KF4qMjV5-Q2Hp-lNxEdfEzD49m9Wx-aQl0Ug8nGx1s1t2sWh4Fl1bVQtb8O8zDGHdeyI31V90R)
 By convention, code points are commonly written in the format of U+XXXX~16~.
 For instance the code point for  the Cyrillic capital "Ж" is U+0416.
 As soon as the code point for a character is found in the lookup table, *encoding* comes into action to build an in-memory representation for the code point according to the encoding scheme rules (there may be, and actually are, different encoding schemes, mostly due to historical reasons, e.g. UCS-2, UTF-32, etc.).
 The entire Unicode space allows 1 114 112 code points ranging from 0 to 10FFFF~16~, of which only  128 237 are actually defined in v 9.0 of The Standard.
-The space can be structured by *planes*, of which the Plane 0 (Basic Multilingual Plane, BMP) acccomodates
+The space can be structured by *planes*, of which the Plane 0 (Basic Multilingual Plane, BMP) accommodates
 ## How To Encode a Character in UTF-8
 UTF-8 is an undeniable winner of the race among Unicode encoding schemes when it comes to memory saving and  reverse compatibility with ASCII simply due to the encoding rule#1, which rules:
  - Use one byte for points in the range from 0 to 127 (decimal) like this: